LaunchCodeEducation/skills-back-end-java/materials/assignments/blogz/README.md

 Visit the [blogz-spring](https://github.com/LaunchCodeEducation/blogz-spring) repository page.
 Fork the repository, and then clone your fork to your laptop.
 You may do this either within Eclipse (**File > Import > Projects from Git**) or by using the command line to clone, and then via Eclipse doing **File > Import > Projects From Folder or Archive**.

-Then, watch the [starter code walkthrough][walkthrough] (not yet posted...check back in a couple of hours).
+Then, watch the starter code walkthrough video (not yet posted...check back in a couple of hours).

 ## Tasks